SovereignCloudStack/standards/Standards/scs-01xx-v1-dns.md

 Internal DNS refers to the DNS resolution that OpenStack Neutron implements internally to make VM instances' addresses resolvable via name within the same tenant network.

-External DNS refers to the integration of external or public DNS via OpenStack Designate and its publishing of DNS records for VMs that are externally reachable (DNS-as-a-Service functionality).
+DNS-as-a-Service refers to the integration of external or public DNS via OpenStack Designate and its publishing of DNS records for VMs that are externally reachable.

 ### Forwarded DNS

-A CSP MUST disable the `dnsmasq_local_resolv` setting for Neutron DHCP agents.
+- In OVS-based setups, the `dnsmasq_local_resolv` setting for Neutron DHCP agents MUST be disabled.
-Instead, the setting `dnsmasq_dns_server` MUST be set accordingly:

-- One or more local DNS recursors SHOULD be integrated into the infrastructure and the `dnsmasq_dns_server` setting SHOULD point to the local DNS recursor(s) only.
+- One or more local DNS recursors SHOULD be integrated into the infrastructure.
+    - In case one or more local DNS recursors are provided, the *DNS server setting* MUST point to the local DNS recursor(s) only.
-    - Any local DNS recursor referenced by the `dnsmasq_dns_server` setting MUST implement DNSSEC validation.
+    - Any local DNS recursor referenced by the *DNS server setting* MUST implement DNSSEC validation and offer DNSSEC itself.
-- If the cloud infrastructure has any provider networks connected to the internet, then the `dnsmasq_dns_server` entries MUST contain DNS servers (recursors or resolvers) that can resolve public DNS records.
+- If the cloud infrastructure has any provider networks connected to the internet, then the *DNS server setting* entries MUST contain DNS servers (recursors or resolvers) that are able to resolve public DNS records.
-- If no local DNS recursor is integrated and one or more public DNS server(s) are referenced in `dnsmasq_dns_server`, public DNS servers that do not offer DNSSEC MUST NOT be included.
+- If no local DNS recursor is integrated and one or more public DNS server(s) are referenced in the *DNS server setting*, all referenced public DNS servers MUST offer DNSSEC as well as validate DNSSEC themselves and discard invalid responses.

+The *DNS server setting* refers to the following:

+- In OVS-based setups, the `dnsmasq_dns_servers` setting in the `[DEFAULT]` section of the `dhcp_agent.ini` for all Neutron DHCP agents.
+- In OVN-based setups, the `dns_servers` setting in the `[ovn]` section of `ml2_conf.ini`.

 ### Internal DNS